stablekernel/aqueduct/_posts/http/2016-10-23-request_sink.md

 An isolate can't share memory with another isolate.
 Therefore, each `RequestSink` instance has its own set of resources, like database connections.
 This behavior also makes connection pooling a non-issue - the connections are effectively pooled by the fact that there is a pool of `RequestSink`s.
 If a `RequestSink` creates a database connection and an application is started with four isolates, there will be four database connections total.

 However, there are times where you want your own pool or you want to share a single resource across multiple isolates.
 For example, an API that must register with some other server (like in a system with an event bus) or must maintain a single persistent connection (like the error pipe to Apple's Push Notification Service or a streaming connection to Nest).
-These types of resources and registrations should not be created by a `RequestSink`, because they will occur more than once.
 These types of resources should be instantiated in `initializeApplication`.

 ## Preprocessing Requests and initialHandler